2 Corinthians

 1. Let each member of the group speak about those areas of their Christian life where they don't feel confident.

-2. A glorious end and a substantial journey.
+2. The Christian life is made up of a substantial journey with a glorious end.
 How can we employ these truths to renew our confidence?